harishpakala/PyAAAS_StateMachineCreator/README.md

 ## Back Ground
 ### Finite State Machines and the SKills.
 <p align="justify">
 In PythonAASxServer the concept skills represent the behavior of the type 3 AAS.
 These skills are modelled as Finite State Machines (FSM).
-The interactions between the skills happens with exchange the [I4.0 Messages](https://github.com/harishpakala/I40_Language_Semantics). <br/>.
+The interactions between the skills happens with exchange the [I4.0 Messages](https://github.com/harishpakala/I40_Language_Semantics) <br/>

 <strong>Interaction Protocols </strong> represent structured sequence of messages exchanged between multiple partners / actors to achieve a specified goal (Example : Three-Way Handhake Protocol).
-An instance / execution of an interaction protocol is associated with a specific conversationID, all the messages wihtin the concersation have the same conversationID within I4.0 frame part. <br/>
+An instance / execution of an interaction protocol is associated with a specific conversationID, all the messages wihtin the concersation have the same conversationID within I4.0 frame part.
+Each skilll in a Interaction Protocol is specific Role Name.
+There could be multiple skills with same Role Name.<br/>

 The Python source-code created by the state machine creator contains a set of classes.
 Each state represents a specific state and the entire state machine is represensted by anotehr class, that coordinates it's execution. <br/>

-Each skill / FSM is associated with a specific queue within in the [PythonAASxServer](https://github.com/harishpakala/PythonAASxServer) framework.
+Each skill / FSM is associated with a specific queue within in the [PythonAASxServer](https://github.com/harishpakala/PythonAASxServer) framework.<br/>

+Transitions between the states are expected due to one of the three event-types a) Inbound Message, b) Internal Trigger c) External Trigger.<br/>
 </p>
 ## Sample State
 ```